 One must understand their self before taking responsibility for others.
 Resilient leaders are perceptive and also know how to handle themselves in any good or bad situation.

 Resilient leaders are capable of retaining their energy level under strain and responding to disruptive changes.
 They also overcome severe challenges without destructive behavior or hurting others.
 Resilient leaders are high performing leaders who recover from any adversity positively.

 Being an accountable leader is not an easy task.
-It means that you have the resolve to own up to commitments and promises that you have made.
+It means you can own up to commitments and promises you made.
 It means being answerable to the actions and decisions made by you and by those you lead.
 Accountable leaders establish clear goals and targets.
 They focus on the future and also own up to their mistakes.
 They ask for help when needed and provide honest and constructive feedback.

 Leadership without support is like trying to make bricks without enough straw.
 True leaders reinforce their ideas and plans with strategic partnerships, alliances, and supportive audiences. ~Reed Markham

 Supportive leaders give the guidance that you need.
 Supportive leaders mentor you, guides you till you need little to no supervision in the future.
 They do not believe in delegating tasks and expecting results right away.
 They are with you in the process and support you with their knowledge and experiences.
 Supportive leadership involves building trust among the team members and encouraging dialogue to keep the team spirit high.
 The fundamentals of supportive leadership are, therefore, promoting teamwork, building relationships, and commitment.